• Skip to primary navigation

 • Pineapple You can use fresh pineapple or canned pineapple here.
 Be sure to drain the pineapple if it is canned.

-• White Onion You could also try a red or sweet onion.
+• White Onion You could also try a red onion or a sweet onion.
 White onion is the most traditional here.

 • Fresh Cilantro I would not substitute this for another fresh herb or a dried herb.